Keeping the planet alive for future generations.

 Let’s call this system what it is - totally unfair.
 Our direct-to-local model allows 87% of your trip dollars to stay in the destination, empowering its communities with long-term, locally based income.

 Machu Picchu, the Taj Mahal, Iguazu Falls; today, a mind-blowing 80% of all travelers visit the same 5 to 10 spots in every country.

 During peak season alone, the worst-hit cities experience a population increase of +1,000%, damaging everything from infrastructure to local culture and environment.

 Our local experts promote a win-win solution for everyone: longer stays to turn stopovers into meaningful discoveries, straying off the well-worn tourist circuit, and visiting highlights during off-peak season or hours.

-We privilege women-owned businesses, and projects that employ underrepresented members of society, while our Agent Charter
+We privilege women-owned businesses, and projects that employ underrepresented members of society, while our elsewhere Charter

 ensures that guides and drivers are paid proper wages and work in safe conditions.

 We also stand against cultural exploitation and its tendency to trap local people into a cycle of poverty by insisting that they be defined in specific and often anti-modern ways.

 Instead, we promote cultural exchanges with communities that have autonomy over their image and their story and can tell it in their own way.